-Precordial Catch Syndrome (PCS) is a non-life threatening condition with sharp stabbing pains in the chest.
-These usually hit just a small localised area, get worse on breathing in, and usually last less than a few minutes.
+Precordial Catch Syndrome (PCS), also known as Texidor's twinge, is a non-life threatening condition with sharp stabbing pains in the chest.
+These usually hit just a small localised area, get worse on breathing in, and usually last less than 30 minutes.
 It is particularly scary because of course pain in that area could be the heart - even though sharp, stabbing pain hardly ever is.

 This condition is almost certainly just a very brief version of the same rib joint sticking problem that causes most costochondritis chest pain.
 Most costochondritis is NOT a "mysterious inflammation” but simply strain and ‘giving’ of the rib joints on your breastbone, which happens because the joints at the same ribs round the back are immobile.